CogaF/wjwwood_serialTest/README.md

 ReleaseDll uses the dynamic build version of wxWidgets thus it must be build "shared" in case this options is going to be used.

-The other two are as they speak for themselves, Debug and Release libraries for both wxWidgets and wjwwod_serial.
+The other two are as they speak for themselves, Debug and Release libraries for both wxWidgets and wjwwood_serial.

-enviromantal variables must point to root folders of each library that must have the following structure:
+environmental variables must point to root folders of each library and must have the following structure:

 ---------------------------------------------------------------------------------------------------------------------------------
 VC_WJWWOOD_SERIAL must point to the folder that has the following structure: